Simple Models and Biased Forecasts: Partial Equilibrium and General Equilibrium

-The term ``partial equilibrium'' is inspired by the following hypothetical scenario: Suppose we considered the economy described by equations \eqref{eq:GE_y}--\eqref{eq:GE_f} but ignored the fact that agents' actions affect the observable, which in turn affect agents' actions, and so on.
+and $f_t$ follows \eqref{eq:GE_f}.
+The term ``partial equilibrium'' is inspired by the following hypothetical scenario: Suppose we considered the economy described by equations \eqref{eq:GE_y}--\eqref{eq:GE_f} but ignored the fact that agents' actions affect the observable, which in turn affects agents' actions, and so on.
 Then the response of the GE economy to shocks would be described by equations \eqref{eq:PE_y}--\eqref{eq:PE_x}.
-The following result establishes an observational equivalence between the GE and PE economies: \begin{propapp} Consider the general equilibrium economy \eqref{eq:GE_y}--\eqref{eq:GE_f} and the partial equilibrium economy \eqref{eq:GE_f}--\eqref{eq:PE_x}, and suppose that, in each economy, agents use pseudo-true m.i.o. $d$-state models to forecast the observable.
+The following result establishes an observational equivalence between the GE and PE economies: \begin{propapp} Consider the general equilibrium economy \eqref{eq:GE_y}--\eqref{eq:GE_f} and the partial equilibrium economy \eqref{eq:GE_f}--\eqref{eq:PE_x}, and suppose that, in each economy, agents use pseudo-true Markovian $d$-state models to forecast the observable.
 If

 then the linear equilibria of the two economies are observationally equivalent. \end{propapp}